-The SEBI Grade ‘A’ Phase II online examination has three papers for 100 marks each which also includes an ‘English’ paper, which is meant to test your writing skills.
+The SEBI Grade ‘A’ Phase II online examination has two papers for 100 marks each which also includes an ‘English’ paper, which is meant to test your writing skills.

 Descriptive paper is there to test both your English language and the writing skills.
 For both of them, you need to develop a regular reading habit which will help you in gaining knowledge along with learning how to arrange your words in the correct manner.